 Geophysicist

-NOAA Vents Program, Pacific Marine Environmental Laboratory – Newport, Oregon
+NOAA Vents Program, PMEL – Newport, Oregon

-We steamed out of Auckland, New Zealand at a few minutes before midnight on July 28th into the teeth of a gale.
-It was slow going at first but the seas moderated during the last few hours of our transit, before arriving at Brothers volcano this morning.
+A few minutes before midnight on July 28, we steamed out of Auckland, New Zealand, and right into the teeth of a gale.
+It was slow-going at first, but the seas moderated during the last few hours of our transit, before arriving at Brothers Volcano this morning.
 Marginal weather conditions pose several difficulties to oceanographic expeditions.
 First, it tends to slow the vessel down.
-Second, the vigorous motion of the vessel make it more difficult to launch and recover instrumentation thereby increasing the risk of damaging the scientific instruments.
-In any case, our primary science packages are ready and waiting on deck (photos) for their first descents into the abyss.
-After deploying and surveying in the underwater acoustic beacons, ABE will make its first dive into the caldera of Brothers volcano this evening.
-We’re really looking forward to seeing the first high-resolution map of Brothers caldera!
+Second, the vigorous motion of the vessel makes it more difficult to launch and recover instrumentation, thereby increasing the risk of damaging the scientific instruments.